 In the battle to improve menopause symptoms, your easiest starting point is your diet.
-To make it easier for you I have listed here 9 foods to eat during menopause and 3 foods to avoid in menopause.
+To make it easier for you I have listed here 13 best foods to eat during menopause and 3 foods to avoid in menopause.
+There are many foods which will play a part in improving your symptoms but these are the 13 I think are easily accessible and simple to use.

 When perimenopause hit me like a freight train in my 40’s I struggled.
 I had always grappled with keeping weight off but never around my middle.
 It was my thighs or boobs that got my scathing scrutiny.
 My stomach was always flat.
 It seemed almost overnight that it popped out and joined the others on an expansion binge.